If you run a Shopify, WooCommerce, Squarespace, or similar website, you might wonder, “Do I need Google Analytics?”

 Advantages SquareSpace forms and conversions report has over GA4:

-- No data restrictions: data accurately reflects how many submissions, and no sampling is done.
+- No data restrictions: the data accurately reflects the number of submissions, and no sampling is done.

 - Form submissions get tracked automatically, including when you change or add new forms.
 You may need to tweak your GA4 events if you change forms.